FabLabLimerick/fablablimerick.github.io/app/_posts/events/2014-06-07-EVENT-worshop-open-source-drone.md

 category: events
 description: "In this weekend workshop you will build a Open source quadcopter and learn about do-it-yourself drones.
 Some previous experience in electronics and DIY projects is required.
 Capacity for 7 people"
 fee: "€120 per person"
-hours: "Two days workshop: Saturday 7th and Sunday 8th June"
+hours: "Saturday 7th and Sunday 8th June"
 image: workshop-open-source-drone.jpg
 ---